Ganesh-U/Personal-Homepage/README.md

 A modern, interactive personal homepage showcasing technical skills, professional journey, and academic projects through creative visualizations and engaging user experiences.

 ## Objective
-- Present technical expertise through interactive visualizations
-- Showcase academic and professional projects with detailed descriptions
-- Provide an engaging timeline of educational and career milestones
-- Demonstrate web development skills through creative UI components
-- Serve as a professional resource for recruiters and employers
+This project is designed to present my technical expertise through interactive visualizations while showcasing academic and professional projects with detailed descriptions.
+It features an engaging timeline of educational and career milestones, highlights web development skills through creative UI components, and serves as a professional resource for recruiters and employers.

 ## Screenshots